Kalabaka Town – Meteora’s Vibrant Gateway

 Location of Kalabaka on the map

-The Meteora Natural History Museum and Mushroom Museum is located in Kalambaka, close to the city of Trikala in the Thessaly region.
+The Meteora Natural History Museum and Mushroom Museum is located in Kalambaka, close to the city of Trikala in Thessaly region.
+The Museum is located on the National Highway connecting Trikala with Egnatia Highway, close to the big city hotels and five minutes from the city center on foot.
+Space for parking is available.